stryker-mutator/stryker-mutator.github.io/blog/2023-03-31-announcing-emoji-mutator.md

 In a world where even our code needs a little bit of fun, Stryker is proud to announce the introduction of Emoji Mutations.
 From now on, our state-of-the-art mutation testing algorithms will automatically detect all emojis in your code and replace them with their mutated counterparts!

 From now on, any code that contains an emoji will have that emoji mutated to its counterpart.
-For example, a sad face (😔) will be mutated to a happy face (😊), a heart eyes (😍) will be mutated to a crying face (😭), and a laughing face (😂) will be mutated to a grumpy face (😡).
+For example, a happy face (😊) will be mutated to a sad face (😔), and a laughing face (😂), to a crying face (😭), or a smiling halo face (😇) will be mutated to a grumpy face (😡).

 Update to the latest version of Stryker.JS, Stryker.NET or Stryker4s to enjoy this newest feature ✨